Jacked-Up/junglesequencer.com/docs/jungle-nodes/node-properties.md

     Description = "This is the description of My Node", Category = "Nodes/My Node",
     Color = Blue,
-    Deprecated = false,     // Not required to be defined (defaults to false) LimitOnePerTree = false // Not required to be defined (defaults to false) )]
+    Deprecated = false     // Not required to be defined (defaults to false) )]
 ```